Kids Online Safety Act: History

 In January 2024, the Senate held a meeting with the CEOs of Meta, TikTok, Snap Inc., Discord, and Twitter regarding child safety.
 This hearing led to a renewed push for the bill.
 By February 2024, the bill gained enough backers in the Senate to assure its passage, though there had yet to be a companion bill introduced in the House of Representatives.
 An attempt was made to append it into the FAA reauthorization act in May 2024.
 Later, the Senate combined KOSA with COPPA 2.0 and the Filter Bubble Transparency Act into the Kids Online Safety and Privacy Act.
-After introduction on the 23rd by Chuck Schumer as an amendment replacing the Eliminate Useless Reports Act, the new bill passed by a vote of 91–3 on July 30, 2023.
+After introduction on the 23rd by Chuck Schumer as an amendment replacing the Eliminate Useless Reports Act, the new bill passed by a vote of 91–3 on July 30, 2024.

 The House of Representatives had yet to pass their version of the bill by July 2024.
 A planned markup session for KOSA and other bills by the House Energy and Commerce commission in late June 2024 was abruptly canceled, with speculation that there were disagreements with Republican leaders on a separate privacy bill.
 In August 2024, Punchbowl News reported that the Republican leadership of the House would not advance KOSA, citing a staffer who referred to "concerns across our Conference".

 The bill advanced out of the House Energy and Commerce subcommittee on September 18, 2024, though several amendments focused around the "duty of care" portions of the legislation were added hastily before advancing, creating larger gaps with the Senate version causing some lawmakers to protest or withdraw their support for the bill.
 No further actions were taken on the bill before the end of the 118th Congress, nullifying its progress.
 Blumenthal reintroduced the bill in the 119th Congress (2025-2026) in May 2025.

+In December 2025, Representative Gus Bilirakis introduced the Kids Internet and Digital Safety (KIDS) Act, which incorporated KOSA and other proposed legislation dealing with use of Internet, social media, and artificial intelligence chatbots by minors.
+In addition to the KOSA provisions, KIDS would mandate age verification for accessing mature content, require services to implement rigorous controls for accounts belonging to minors, and other similar steps.
+The bill progressed out of the House Energy and Commerce subcommittee in March 2026.

+In June 2026, the House Energy and Commerce Committee reached a bipartisan agreement on an updated version of KOSA, which did not include a "duty of care" standard and included language that would preempt certain state laws concerning child online safety, to be included as part of the KIDS Act.